 - Pay your tax bill in full as soon as possible.

-- Make enough consecutive payments to try to convince the IRS to withdraw a lien from public record.
+- Make enough consecutive payments to convince the IRS to withdraw a lien from public record.

 - Request an Offer in Compromise (OIC) that will settle your owed taxes for less than the full amount.